GuyBanks/TuskBot/README.md

 - You can click the :arrow_left: and :arrow_right: buttons to flip between the different pages of statistics.
 - To fetch your own stats, simply type `!stats`
 - If you provide a list of users it will display a table so their stats can be easily compared side by side.
 You can fetch up to 6 users at a time.
-The photo above was generated with the command:
+- The image above was generated with the command:

 ```shell
 !stats @jubi @Zoynx @Jetpoof @Piaka @Tombst0ne @FezDispenser